 - Purchase and installation of filling unit, to fill oxygen tubes for offsite delivery

 - Provision of more than 650 liters per minute of pure oxygen for thousands of patients located in east Gaza (i.e. making use of the full output of the oxygen plant)

 - Supplying pure oxygen to more than 5 medical facilities reducing costs by more than 50%.

-- Thousands of patients admitted and treated at the HMH, including COVID-19 patients in need of immediate life-saving treatment.
-The HMH current treats 8,000 – 12,000 patients per month.
+- Thousands of patients are admitted and treated at the hospital, including COVID-19 patients in need of immediate life-saving treatment.

-- Hundreds of medical staff at the HMH who prescribe and provide treatments involving oxygen.
+- Hundreds of medical staff at the hospital prescribing and providing treatments involving oxygen.

-- The 5 additional medical facilities and their patients who will see costs reduced as they are supplied by the oxygen plant.
+- The additional medical facilities and their patients who enjoy lower costs as they are supplied by the oxygen plant.